tommysqueak/Backbone-On-The-Couch/readme.md

 keypad.bind("key:comma", function(){//do something odd});
 ```

+## Example
+There's a live running example of this plugin at http://xkcd.greatboxee.com .
+The great [XKCD](http://xkcd.com) comics viewed from your couch with a remote.
+Which was also turned into Boxee app.

 ## Running the Specs
 I'm using Jasmine to run the specs http://pivotal.github.com/jasmine/ and specifically the Jasmine Gem https://github.com/pivotal/jasmine/wiki/A-ruby-project to make it that little easier.